MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/ServerManager/Install-WindowsFeature.md

 ```

 This example installs all roles, role services and features that are specified in a configuration file named ADCSConfigFile.xml.
-The configuration file was created by clicking Export configuration settings on the Confirm installation selections page of the arfw in Server Manager.
+The configuration file was created by clicking Export configuration settings on the Confirm installation selections page of the Add Roles and Features Wizard in Server Manager.

 ### Example 4
 ```powershell